YashRajAman/run_a_query/readme.md

-SQL Runner for VS Code
-SQL Runner is a powerful and lightweight VS Code extension designed to let you run SQL queries directly from your editor.
+SQL Runner for VS Code  (Currently working on linux os only) SQL Runner is a powerful and lightweight VS Code extension designed to let you run SQL queries directly from your editor.
 It provides a seamless experience for interacting with your databases, featuring an intuitive connection manager, in-editor query execution via CodeLens, and a side-panel for exploring your database schemas.

 It currently supports PostgreSQL, MySQL, and SQLite.